strimzi/strimzi.github.io/_posts/2020-03-06-introducing-mirrormaker2.md

 apiVersion: kafka.strimzi.io/v1alpha1
 kind: KafkaMirrorMaker2
 metadata:
+  name: my-mirror-maker2
 spec:
 # ...
   mirrors:
   # ...
   sourceConnector:
     config:
       replication.factor: 1
       offset-syncs.topic.replication.factor: 1
   heartbeatConnector:
     config:
       heartbeats.topic.replication.factor: 1
   checkpointConnector:
     config:
       checkpoints.topic.replication.factor: 1
 ```

 You can see the full `spec` options in the [KafkaMirrorMaker2 schema reference](https://strimzi.io/docs/master/#type-KafkaMirrorMaker2-reference).

-If, at this point, you're wondering what happens if you're using the old version of MirrorMaker.
+If, at this point, you're wondering what happens if you're using the old version of MirrorMaker,
-It's still supported, but you will need to updated to the format supported by MirrorMaker 2.0.
+it's still supported.
+And there are also plans to have a _legacy mode_ in MirrorMaker 2.0 that creates topics without the cluster prefix,
+and doesn't do the topic configuration mirroring.
+Basically, turning off the main differences between the original and the new version of MirrorMaker.

 ### Embrace change